Conrad Byrne: Rugby league career

-In 1908 and 1909 Byrne played for Wellington, including in matches against Taranaki.
+In 1908 and 1909 Byrne played for Wellington, including in matches against Auckland and Taranaki.
+Against Auckland in a match on August 22, 1908 at Victoria Park in Auckland he scored their first try in a 16-14 loss.
 In 1909 Byrne again toured Australia with the New Zealand side, captaining the side in all three test matches.

 In 1910 Byrne joined the North Sydney club in the NSWRL Premiership and later moved to Huddersfield for two seasons, as a forward.

 During the 1910–11 Northern Rugby Football Union season Byrne played as a forward in Huddersfield's 8–2 loss against Wakefield Trinity in the 1910 Yorkshire Cup Final at Headingley Stadium on Saturday 3 December 1910.

 By 1913 Byrne had returned to New Zealand and was selected to be part of the tour of Australia, playing in his seventh and final test match.
 He contracted a bad cold on the tour which limited his playing time to just the 1 match.
 He had played 1 match for the Takaka club on May 10 against Nelson before his selection for the tour and then 1 match for Petone on May 24 against Athletic prior to the departure of the New Zealand team.
 Following the tour it appears that he stopped playing, aged 29.